pkdone/envoy-sharded-mongodb/README.md

 Each element in the topology (9 Mongod processes, 2 Mongos processes, 1 Envoy process) runs in its own Docker container and all the containers are visible to each other on the same _internal_ network.
 Once running, the MongoDB cluster is accessible directly from your laptop/PC, via localhost forwarded ports which connect to the Envoy proxy endpoints.

-# Prerequisites
+## Prerequisites

-* Your Laptop/PC is running a recent version of Linux, Windows or Mac OS X
+* Your workstation is running a recent version of Linux, Windows or Mac OS X
-* [Docker](https://docs.docker.com/install/) is already installed on your laptop/PC
+* [Docker](https://docs.docker.com/install/) is already installed on your workstation
-* [Docker Compose](https://docs.docker.com/compose/install/) is already installed on your laptop/PC
+* [Docker Compose](https://docs.docker.com/compose/install/) is already installed on your workstation
-* [MongoDB](https://docs.mongodb.com/manual/installation/) is already installed on your laptop/PC (to enable the Mongo Shell to be run directly from your laptop/PC)
+* The [MongoDB Shell](https://docs.mongodb.com/mongodb-shell/install/) is already installed on your workstation to you to issue commands to the running database cluster from your workstation (alternatively use the [MongoDB Compass](https://docs.mongodb.com/compass/current/install/) graphical tool to connect to the cluster)

-# Build, Run & Connect
+## Build, Run & Connect

 1. Launch a command line terminal in the base _envoy-sharded-mongodb_ folder and execute the following command to build and start all the containers in the Docker Compose project:
 ```